 Ben is a member of the Connecticut Bar Association and the Hartford County Bar Association.
 He serves on the Executive Committee of the Connecticut Bar Association’s Construction Law Section.
 He is admitted to practice in the State of Connecticut, the U.S. District Court, District of Connecticut and the Commonwealth of Massachusetts.
 Ben has been a presenter to the National Federation of Paralegal Associations’ Annual Meeting on the subject of “Experts and Evidence.”
 He is the former co-chair of the Construction Section of the Connecticut Bar Association’s Young Lawyers’ Committee, and has been a participant in the Hartford College Construction Institute.

 Ben obtained his J.D. from Boston University School of Law in 2002.
 He graduated with honors in his Concentration in Litigation and Dispute Resolution.
 He received a B.A. from Franklin & Marshall College in 1999.
 He earned recognition through acceptance to the Phi Alpha Theta International History Society and as Class Secretary/Treasurer in 1996/1997.
 Mr. Berger was a four year varsity letter winner in soccer and was an officer and rush chairman in the Alpha Sigma Phi Fraternity.
-Ben resides in Simsbury and is a Vice President on the Board of the Simsbury Soccer Club.
+Ben resides in Simsbury and is a President of the Board of the Simsbury Soccer Club.